squid-cache/squid-cache.github.io/docs/KnowledgeBase/PerformanceAnalysis.md

     squid restarting unexpectedly or complaining about some resource being unavailable (for instance, is it low on file descriptors?)
 1. Check your uplink congestion rate.
 Is it congested?
-Squid can help with a congested uplink, but can't perform miracles.
+Squid can help with a congested uplink, but cannot perform miracles.
 What about latencies?
 Do a traceroute to a test site and check what is the performance on the first two-three hops: the problem might not be with your uplink, but with your provider's.